-2. Common high temperature protective coating
+2. Commonly used high temperature protective coating

-2.1 diffusion coating
+2.1 Diffusion coating

 2.1.1 Aluminized coating

 Aluminide coatings (aluminide coatings) were first described by VanAller in a US patent in 1911.
 They were prepared by powder embedding method (packcementation).
 Later, hot-dip coatings and slurry coatings appeared. ), and non-contact "above-the-packaluminizing" and chemical vapor deposition (CVD) aluminizing methods.
 In the 1950s, powder embedded aluminizing coatings began to be used for cobalt-based guide blades.
 By the 1970s, most nickel-based and cobalt-based turbines and guide blades used powder embedded aluminizing coatings and non-contact infiltration.
 Aluminum coating.

 In the powder embedding aluminizing method, the sample is embedded in the infiltrating agent powder.
 The infiltrating agent is composed of aluminum source powder, halide activator and filler.
 The aluminum source powder can be metal Al or suitable alloy powder.
 The filler is usually inert.
 Al2O3.
 Penetrating agent generally contains 2%~5% activator, such as ammonium chloride, 25% aluminum source, and the rest is filler.
 When heated, the activator volatilizes in the penetrating agent and reacts with the aluminum source to generate a volatile coating metal compound.
 Volatile substances diffuse to the surface of the substrate, where a deposition reaction occurs.
 When aluminizing, a protective gas such as argon must be introduced to prevent the aluminum source and the metal substrate from being oxidized.